Competing magnetic order in EuPd$_3$Si$_2$: Data Availability

 \section{Data Availability}

-The data sets are available via https://doi.org/xxxxxx at the open data repository of the Goethe University Frankfurt (GUDe) \cite{}.
+The data sets are available through https://doi.org/10.25716/gude.0k6n-7bfc in the open data repository of the Goethe University Frankfurt (GUDe).
 Structural data are available from the Karlsruhe Institute of Technology repository KITOpen via https://doi.org/ [zz]. \\